clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-manual-install.rst

 =====================================

-The :guilabel:`Choose target device for installation` menu, shown in figure 3, appears displaying the current device and partition information.
+The :guilabel:`Choose target device for installation` menu, shown in figure 3, displays the current device and partition information.
 In this example, ``/dev/sda`` is the only drive on the system with three partitions defined and assigned.
 The menu cursor highlights the partition to install |CL| onto.